akshaykumarbade/StolenBikeProject/README.md

 For that, you’ll need to make requests to a publicly-available API to get JSON content and print it on view.

 The API is known to have some limitations.
 If you are not able to implement a particular requirement, please provide a description of what and why you could not implements.

+##further Scope:
+I was not able to apply date range search filter in this project.